Human Resources

 Why should I apply for pre-settled status?

 Pre-settled status gives you rights to live and work in the UK without a visa for up to 5 years.
-Without this status you will need to apply for an alternative visa which is a much more complicated process, and can cost you thousands of pounds.
+Without this status you will need to apply for an alternative visa which is a much more complicated process and expensive.

 Do I need to use my University email address to apply?